mansahlgren/object-on-matrix/README.md

 # object-on-matrix

-Programmet simulerar ett punktformat object som rör sig på ett bord.
-Programmet tar som input olika kommandon för att vrida eller förflytta objektet.
-Syftet med uppgiften var att använda sig av objektorienterad design för att ge applikationen en bra struktur som är lätt att vidareutveckla.
+The program simulates a point shaped object moving on a table.
+It takes as input different commands to turn or move the object.
+The purpose of the task was to use object-oriented design to give the program a good structure that is easy to extend.

-**Instruktioner för att köra**
+**Run instructions**

-Kör main i CommandInvoker.
-Mata sedan in bordets storlek, objektets startposition och kommandon med mellanrum i terminalen.
+Use the terminal to run main in CommandInvoker, then input the tables size, the objects starting position, and the commands separated by spaces in the terminal.

-Exempel med ett bord med bredd och höjd 4, startposition [1, 1] och kommandona 2, 3 och 0: 4 4 1 1 2 3 0
+Example using a table with width and height 4, starting position (1, 1) and the commands 2, 3 och 0: 4 4 1 1 2 3 0